When is the next episode of Euphoria being released and what is the plot description?

 When is Euphoria Season 2 Episode 5 released?

-The fifth episode of Euphoria season 2 is scheduled to air on Sunday, February 6 in the US.
+The fifth episode of Euphoria season 2 is scheduled to air on tonight in the US.

 SEE ALSO: Are Zendaya and Tom Holland dating?